snewell4/simpleth/docs/source/intro.rst

 with Ganache, Solidity, and Python to build simple- to medium-complexity blockchain apps for learning or prototyping.

-The first version of `simpleth` was created as part of an academic research project to design a supply chain for non-profit organizations A single-user `Flask` app was created for a medium-complexity proof of concept that used `simpleth`.
+An earlier version of `simpleth` was created as part of an academic research project to design a supply chain for non-profit organizations A single-user `Flask` app was created for a medium-complexity proof of concept that used `simpleth`.